Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] Handling Performance and Maintenance
+## 11 Handling Performance and Maintenance
+  - Details
     - [ ] Technical requirements
     - [ ] Limiting post revisions
       - [ ] Getting ready